Tigers vs Pirates Odds, Spread, and Total

 Tigers vs Pirates Predictions and Picks

-Detroit is 28-22 on the road and 4-6 in its last ten games.
-The Tigers rank sixth in runs scored, 12th in batting average, 11th in on-base percentage, and seventh in slugging percentage.
-On the pitching side, they are seventh in ERA.
+Detroit is 28–23 on the road and 3–7 in its last ten games.
+The Tigers rank sixth in runs scored, 13th in batting average, 12th in on-base percentage, and seventh in slugging percentage.
+On the pitching side, they rank eighth in ERA.
 Riley Greene leads the team in home runs and RBIs.
-The Tigers just snapped a six-game skid, during which both the offense and pitching struggled.
-On the mound for Detroit is Jack Flaherty, who is 5-9 with a 4.65 ERA.
-He has six quality starts this season and has recently been allowing two to three runs per game.
+He went 0-for-4 in Game 1 and struck out three times.
+The Tigers' offense has scored two runs or fewer in four straight games and has been shut out twice during that span.
+Detroit will try to get the bats going early in Game 2.
+On the mound for the Tigers is Casey Mize, who is 9–3 with a 3.15 ERA.
+He has six quality starts this season but is coming off his worst outing of the year, allowing six runs to the Seattle Mariners.

-Pittsburgh is 26-24 at home and 1-9 in its last ten games.
-The Pirates rank last in runs scored, 28th in batting average, 25th in on-base percentage, and last in slugging percentage.
-On the pitching side, they are 14th in ERA.
-Bryan Reynolds leads the team in RBIs and had four hits and two runs scored in the Chicago series.
-During this skid, the Pirates have alternated between low-scoring losses and blowout defeats.
-On the mound for Pittsburgh is Paul Skenes, who is 4-8 with a 2.01 ERA.
-This season, he has four quality starts and four shutouts.
+Pittsburgh is 27–24 at home and 2–8 in its last ten games.
+The Pirates rank last in runs scored, 28th in batting average, 26th in on-base percentage, and last in slugging percentage.
+On the pitching side, they rank 12th in ERA.
+Bryan Reynolds leads the team in RBIs and went 1-for-4 with two RBIs in Game 1.
+The Pirates' offense will look to build on a solid win against the best team in the majors.
+On the mound for Pittsburgh is Mitch Keller, who is 3–10 with a 3.48 ERA.
+He has 14 quality starts this season and a 1.37 ERA in July.

 Best Bet: Under